 The -function, Euler, and Fermat

 Let’s start with Euler’s -function.
-Euler proved a product formula for , rightly named Euler’s product formula, which says
+Euler gave a product formula for , rightly named Euler’s product formula, which says

 where is a prime.
 The proof rests on the fact that the -function is multiplicative and that for a prime and positive integer we have .
 The analogous function for is where , for non-zero, returns the order of the group or equivalently the number of polynomials of degree less than and relatively prime to .
 The analogous product formula is

 where is an irreducible monic polynomial.
-This looks strikingly similar to the Euler product formula above, and keeping in a similar fashion as before, the proof is somewhat analogous.
-The Chinese remainder theorem in is used to show is multiplicative.
+This looks strikingly similar to the Euler product formula above, and keeping with similar fashion as before, the proof is somewhat analogous: the Chinese remainder theorem in is used to show is multiplicative.
 Yet, we need a different argument to compute .
-It is essentially a counting argument; the ring is shown to be local, and so by counting the complement of a maximal ideal in we have also counted .
+It is essentially a counting argument: the ring can be shown to be local, and so by counting the complement of a maximal ideal in we have also counted .
 Like in the case of the Euler product formula, the proof follows easily from these two facts.

-We also have an analogues to the famous number theory statements of Euler and Fermat.
+We also have an analogues to two famous number theory statements of Euler and Fermat.
 In Euler’s theorem takes the form

 where , , and is relatively prime to .
 As usual, the proof is completely analogous since the order of is by definition $latex \Phi(f)$, and since is relatively prime to it’s an element of (this last statement follows from the Chinese remainder theorem in ).
 If we take to be some irreducible monic polynomial then we obtain the analogue to Fermat’s little theorem: